What’s better than chocolate? Nothing! Unless you add fruit, nuts, and top it all off with a little sea salt kick. Then, you have pure magic.

 Salted Dark Chocolate Fruit Bark

-Get the full recipe below:
+Get and print the recipe below.

 Salted Dark Chocolate Fruit Bark